wj2kim/NChat/README.md

-Start 'Server' first, then 'Client'
+Start 'Server' first, then one or more 'Client'

 use "/help" for commands